Pittawat2542/thailand-earthquake-visualizer/README.md

 |-----------|-----------|----------|-----------|-------|--------|--------|
 | 2025-03-29 05:38:57<br>2025-03-28 22:38:57 UTC | 4.0 | 21.708°N | 96.5°E | 10 | 19 | ประเทศเมียนมา<br>Myanmar |

-## Data Filtering

-- **Recent Events**: By default, only shows earthquakes that occurred after March 28, 2025
-- **All Events**: Option to view the complete historical dataset
-- The filter preference is saved in localStorage for persistence between sessions

 ## Local Development

 To run this project locally: